akb825/ModularShaderLanguage/README.md

 # Language and compilation overview

+See the [Language description](doc/Language.md) for a more detailed description.

 The core of the language is GLSL 450 for Vulkan with the following changes:

 * Uses a C preprocessor to allow for advanced macros and \#includes.